zavaboy/challonge-wp/readme.txt

 At first, I needed a WordPress plugin to help with some tournaments I was involved with and nobody had made one or was working on one at that time, so I started making this plugin.
 Later, I no longer needed a plugin, but I already started the project and people have already noticed.
 After about a year of life distractions and general procrastination, I completed the first version.

+= Do I need a Challonge.com account to use this plugin? =

+Actually, no you don't.
+(Keep reading!)
+Without an account, you will only be able to embed tournament brackets into posts and pages with the shortcode, but you will not be able to get any tournament listings with the shortcode or in the widget.
+You will need a valid Challonge API key, which you can get easily with a [Challonge.com](http://challonge.com/) account, to use all the Challonge WordPress plugin has to offer.
+A Challonge.com account is free.

 == Screenshots ==

-1. A short code tournament bracket and a few widgets on the right.
+1. A shortcode tournament bracket and a few widgets on the right.
 2. How you report your score.
-3. Tournament listing from short code.
+3. Tournament listing from shortcode.

 == Changelog ==

+= 1.0.2 =
+* Updates for WordPress.org.
+There were no changes to the code.

 = 1.0.1 =
 * API key validation fix